-By eliminating price and taking the programs to their participants/audience, the Symphony reaches beyond the stage at the Alberta Bair Theater and into the communities in the greater Billings area.
+Our Explore Music! programs reach tens of thousands of children, youth, adults and seniors throughout a single year.
+By eliminating price and taking the programs to our participants/audience, we are able to reach beyond the stage at the Alberta Bair Theater and into the communities in the greater Billings area.

 Annual Family Concerts

-FREE Symphony in the Park
+Symphony in the Park (SiP)

 Conductor in the Community